neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 makes sense.

-Finally, securing the entire DevSecOps pipeline means implementing a host of measures like keeping secrets out of code and configuration, managing access control and limiting permissions throughout the pipeline, signing changes to version control with PGP and Docker images pushed to DockerHub with
-[Docker Content Trust](https://docs.docker.com/engine/security/trust/), using key management mechanisms appropriate for the deployment platform, and much more.
+Finally, securing the entire DevSecOps pipeline means implementing a host of measures like keeping secrets out of code and configuration, managing access control and limiting permissions throughout the pipeline, signing changes to version control with PGP, signing Docker images pushed to DockerHub with [Docker Content Trust](https://docs.docker.com/engine/security/trust/), using key management mechanisms appropriate for the deployment platform, and much more.

-Oh...and of course there are automated security tests in CI and full reviews by security professionals to vet the entire architecture.
+And of course there are automated security tests in CI and full reviews by security professionals to vet the entire architecture.

 ---